-Downey Brand was one of the founding members and was instrumental in forming the Sacramento County Bar Association's Summer Fellowship Program.
+Downey Brand iswas one of the founding members and was instrumental in forming the Sacramento County Bar Association's Diversity Fellowship Program.
 Going strong after more than 20 years, the Fellowship Program places first year minority and disadvantaged law students in summer internships with Sacramento-area law firms to provide them with professional experience.
 Every summer since its inception, our firm has hosted one to two first-year minority law students from either Pacific McGeorge or UC Davis School of Law.
-Through the years, Downey Brand has been an active supporter of the Diversity Career forum and the annual Unity Bar Dinner.
+Through the years, Downey Brand has been an active supporter of the annual Unity Bar Dinner.

 Cristo Rey High School

 Cristo Rey High School is a Catholic, co-ed, college prep school that provides quality education for youth from diverse, low-income families.
 A major component is their work study program that offers positions to young people to learn professional skills.
 The students' work, in turn, helps to offset the cost of their education.
 The benefits of the program are outstanding and provide the students with four years of “real-world” work experience as well as rigorous college preparatory coursework.
 This has proven to be a successful model with 100 percent of the graduates accepted to a two-year or four-year college.
 Cristo Rey Sacramento opened its doors in August 2006 with an inaugural freshman class of 94 students and has grown to over 300 students.
 Downey Brand has served as a corporate sponsor since its inception, providing internships for more than 30 students.